Interpretable Sequence Learning for COVID-19 Forecasting: Introduction

-\begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item Because there is no close precedent for the COVID-19 pandemic, it is necessary to integrate existing data with priors based on epidemiological knowledge of disease dynamics. \item The data-generating processes are non-stationary because progression of the disease influences public policy and individuals' public behaviors and vice versa. \item There are many available data sources, but their causal impact on the progression of the disease is unknown. \item The problem is non-identifiable as most infections can be undocumented. \item Data sources are noisy due to reporting issues and data collection problems. \item In addition to accuracy, explainability is important -- users from healthcare, policy and businesses need to be able to interpret the results in a meaningful way to help them with strategic planning. \end{itemize}

-Compartmental models, such as the SIR and SEIR \cite{kermack1927} models, are widely used for disease modeling by healthcare and public authorities.
-Such models represent the number of people in each of the compartments (see Fig. \ref{fig:overall_idea}) and model the transitions between them with differential equations.
-Compartmental models often have several shortcomings: (i) they have few parameters and hence low representational capacity, (ii) the modeled dynamics are stationary due to static rates in the differential equations; (iii) they do not use covariates to extract information; (iv) they assume well-mixed compartments, i.e. each individual is statistically identical to others in the same compartment \cite{Yan2019book}; (v) there is no efficient mechanism for sharing information across time or geography, and (vi) they suffer from non-identifiability -- identical results may arise from different parametrizations \cite{non_identifiability}.
+Data is one of the greatest assets of the modern era, including for healthcare \citep{stanford2017data}.
+We aim to exploit this abundance of data for COVID-19 forecasting.
+From available healthcare supply to mobility indices, many information sources are expected to have predictive value for forecasting the spread of COVID-19.
+Data-driven time-series forecasting has enjoyed great success, particularly with advances in deep learning \citep{lim2019temporal, salinas2017deepar, oreshkin2019nbeats}.
+However, several features of the current pandemic limit the success of standard time-series forecasting methods: \begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item Because there is no close precedent for the COVID-19 pandemic, it is necessary to integrate existing data with priors based on epidemiological knowledge of disease dynamics. \item The data generating processes are non-stationary because progression of the disease influences public policy and individuals' public behaviors, and vice versa. \item There are many potential sources of data, but their causal impact on the disease is unclear, and their impact on the progression of the disease is unknown. \item The problem is non-identifiable as most infected can be undocumented. \item Data sources are noisy due to reporting issues or due to data collection problems. \item Beyond accuracy, explainability is desired -- the users, either from healthcare or policy or business angles, should be able to interpret the results in a meaningful way for optimal strategic planning. \end{itemize} Compartmental models, such as the SIR and SEIR \citep{kermack1927} models, are widely used for disease modeling by healthcare and public authorities.
+Such models represent the number of people in each of the compartments (see Fig. \ref{fig:overall_idea}) and model the transitions between them via differential equations.
+Compartmental models often have several shortcomings: (i) only few learnable parameters resulting low model capacity (ii) non-stationary dynamics due to static rates in the differential equations; (iii) no covariates to extract information; (iv) assumptions on well-mixed compartments, i.e. each individual is statistically identical to others in the same compartment \citep{Yan2019book}; (v) no information sharing across time or geography, and (vi) non-identifiability -- identical results may arise from different parametrizations \citep{non_identifiability}.